 Tribunal members are appointed to serve a five year term of office by the President.
 Terms of office can be renewed.
 Tribunal members typically have experience in law or economics.

-The Tribunal is also served by a full time staff, presently 14 people, who operate through three divisions, registry, corporate services and research
+The Tribunal is also served by a full time staff, presently 22 people, who operate through four divisions, registry, office of the coo, corporate services and case managment

 For more information contact the Registrar of the Tribunal, Mrs. Lerato Motaung.